 We understand that discrimination against Black farmers, Indigenous communities and people of color are symptoms of the same extractive mindset that degrades the land, abuses animals and traps rural communities in cycles of poverty and social strife.
 We cannot solve one of these issues without considering all of them.
 We can build a more just food system by considering each issue, elevating the work of groups experiencing hardships and generating solutions on the ground, and developing a common narrative that brings these diverse stakeholders together.

-Family Farm Action was formed in 2017 and is designated by the IRS as a 501(c)(4) organization.
-It is headquartered in Missouri and is an affiliate organization of Family Farm Action Alliance, a 501(c)(3) charitable nonprofit organization.
-Together, we represent a seamless chain of action from research and policy development to the adoption of the policy through legislative action by elected officials who support our vision.
+Family Farm Action is a political nonprofit 501(c)(4) organization.
+Headquartered in Missouri, we are an affiliate organization of Family Farm Action Alliance, a tax-deductible charitable 501(c)(3) organization.
+Together, our two organizations represent a seamless chain of action from research and policy development, to the adoption of the policy through legislative action by elected officials who support our vision.

 Through our collective policy development, advocacy and public awareness campaigns, we continue to beat back corporate interests and push meaningful food and agriculture system reform onto the state and national policy stage.